 What is Cancer?

-Cancer can occur pretty much anywhere in the body as the body is made up of trillions of cells.
+Cancer can occur anywhere in the body as the body is made up of trillions of cells.
 Anywhere there are cells, cancer can occur.
-For normal cells, they will only grow when they receive signals telling them to do so.2
+Normal cells will only grow when they receive signals telling them to do so.2

 Cancerous cells don’t use those signals to grow and do not respond to signals that usually instruct the cell to stop diving or die.2